CozyInsomniac/the-role/content/The Role/General Info/Full Transcript (WIP).md

 Malory looks at the signs, and being rebellious, grabs Snow’s hand and races off to find the ball of spikes.
 ***
 **SG:**
-Sammy looks up with a raised eyebrow and a small smirk at the skywing, he too also standing up and brushing some sand out of his hair.
+Sammy looks up with a raised eyebrow and a small smirk at the Skywing, he too also standing up and brushing some sand out of his hair.
 ***
 **SB:**
 Sunflight smiles, giving Sammy a quick kiss before scooping him up in her arms and taking flight.